IntelLabs/asl-interpreter/about.markdown

 clear, precise specifications of Instruction Set Architectures (ISAs).

 The ASL interpreter (ASLi) is an implementation of ASL that can execute ASL specifications either in an interpreter or by compiling via C code.
+You can download ASLi from https://github.com/IntelLabs/asl-interpreter and install by following the [README](https://github.com/IntelLabs/asl-interpreter/blob/master/README.md).
 We include a small demonstration of how to use ASLi to build simulators for a toy architecture specification.

 This tool is based on Arm's open source